kebasaa/qr_apostilles/README.md

 Note that all the name fields can have internationalised versions for special characters/alphabets, as mentioned above.
 Furthermore, none of the provided personal details are real, they are just for demonstration purposes.
 Any similarity to real people is purely coincidental.

+Further note that the field names are spelled out here, but for the purpose of a QR code, shortened 3-letter acronyms will be used to save space.

 ### Birth certificate

 When a child is born, the issuing authority (hospital, population office, judge or similar) scans the machine-readable strips of identity documents (ID or passport) of both parents.